rust-lang/rfcs/text/0000-unsafe-aliased.md

 It's yet another wrapper type adjusting our aliasing rules and very easy to mix up with `UnsafeCell` or [`MaybeDangling`](https://github.com/rust-lang/rfcs/pull/3336).
 Furthermore, it is an extremely subtle wrapper type, as the `duplicate` example shows.
-`Unique` is a very strange trait, since it does not come with much of a safety requirement -- unlike `Freeze`, which quite clearly expresses some statement about the invariant of a type when shared, it is much less clear what the corresponding statement would be for `Unique`.
+`UnsafeUnpin` is a very strange trait, since it does not come with much of a safety requirement -- unlike `Freeze`, which quite clearly expresses some statement about the invariant of a type when shared, it is much less clear what the corresponding statement would be for `UnsafeUnpin`.
 (More work on RustBelt is needed to determine the details here.)

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives